JDong820/EE422C/README.md

 Disclaimer
 ----------

-Using any version, modified or original, of the code in this project without proper licensing is a legal no-no. It was committed here first, so please avoid getting yourself in trouble.
-The code's not even that good.
+Distributing any version, modified or original, of the code in this project without proper licensing is a legal no-no. It was committed here first, so please avoid getting yourself in trouble.
+The EE422C journey is meant to be trekked alone.

 Licensing